DomainKeys Identified Mail

 Introduction

 DomainKeys Identified Mail (DKIM) is used to detect if an e-mail is spoofed (forged).
-It's used to prevent spam and phishing.
-Signing your mail with DKIM will help detect spam that pretends to come from your domain.
-It also ensures that your letters pass spam filter checks.
-Otherwise, letters you send may not end up in the inbox.
+It is used to prevent spam and phishing.
+Signing mail with DKIM will helps detect spam that pretends to come from an unrelated domain.
+Many spam filters require mail be signed with DKIM to get delivered into the inbox.

 DKIM, SPF, and DMARC are designed to work together.